Adaptive Control in Autonomous Driving via Real-Time Recurrent RL: Background

 allowing gradient updates at each step.
-However, RTRL has $O(n^4)$ complexity in neuron count $n$, making it impractical for large networks.

-Random Feedback Local Online (RFLO) learning approximates RTRL for CT-RNNs with $O(n^2)$ complexity by enforcing biological plausibility: it avoids weight transport by using fixed random feedback matrices $B$ (feedback alignment) instead of weight-transport gradients, and enforces locality by dropping non-local gradient terms:
+However, RTRL has $O(n^3)$ memory complexity in neuron count $n$, making it impractical for large networks.
+RFLO approximates RTRL for CT-RNNs with $O(n^2)$ complexity by enforcing biological plausibility: it avoids weight transport by using fixed random feedback matrices $B$ (feedback alignment), and enforces locality by dropping non-local gradient terms:

 The update is $\Delta W(t) =\hat J_t^W B \varepsilon_{t}$ using a fixed random matrix $B$.
 Prior work shows that this simplified formulation remains effective for learning \cite{murray2019, marschall2020}.